marmelab/react-admin/docs/Translation.md

 const i18nProvider = locale => { ... }
 ```

-It will be called once when react-admin starts with no parameter (`locale` will not be specified) so that you can specify the default locale for your app.
-It must returns the and object with `locale` and `messages` keys.
+It will be called once when react-admin starts with the locale specified on the `Admin` component and must returns the messages synchronously.
 For example:

 ```jsx
 import React from 'react';